It was my first foray on a stand up paddle board and I was a Nervous Nellie.

 As the scent of summer begins to waft into our crisp evenings and barbecues and bathing suits are almost upon us, I have begun to think that this summer I want to perfect my SUP.
 I want to stand up and paddle as easily as those who do it on their heads.
 I want to learn how to speed across the water with the wind in my hair and not a whiff of trepidation on my face.

-1. It’s easier to start from a pier or in shallow water.
+1. It’s easier to start from a pier or in shallow water for climbing on board.

 2. Place the paddle across the board just forward of halfway, then kneel with your knees about hip-width apart just behind it.